IRVING SYMPHONY ORCHESTRA

 By 1963 the orchestra became the significant music group in Irving.
 The first Irving Symphony benefit ball was held in 1967 and was an annual major event for several years.
 The ISO performed in England with the Wimbledon Symphony Orchestra as part of a cultural exchange with Irving’s Sister City, Merton--a section of London.
 In 1988 the orchestra moved from being a community orchestra to a full-fledged professional symphony association, with all paid musicians with degrees from top music schools and conservatories.

 Maestro Hector Guzman became the Music Director/Conductor of the ISO in 1991 further elevating the Symphony’s status among regional symphonic organizations.
 Maestro Guzman holds degrees from the Conservatory of Music in Mexico City, Southern Methodist University and University of North Texas and has studied with many illustrious conductors.
 Maestro Guzman has guest conducted in the United States, Mexico, Japan, Italy, Dominican Republic, Korea, China, Vietnam, Poland and Spain.
-Currently, under his music direction, the ISO has eleven (11) performances including six (6) concerts in its subscription season, four (4) multi-media free youth concerts with mini clinics for more than 6,000 students of the Irving Independent School District, as well as other free community concerts and educational events for local families and surrounding neighbors.
+Currently, under his music direction, the ISO has six (6) concerts in its subscription season, two multi-media free youth concerts for middle school aged children of Irving and surrounding communities.

 The Irving Symphony League organized in 1970 to provide support services to the ISO.
 The League organized and fostered the Symphony Belles which later evolved into the Ovation Program for volunteer service to the Orchestra by community members and high school students assisting with hosting duties and ticket handling at performances.
 The League also sponsors scholarship awards for seniors in high school who are planning to continue their post high school graduation education in a musical field of study.